slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it."
 -- Peggy Joyce*

-> *"Marriage is the process of finding out what kind of man your wife would have preferred."
--- Unknown*

-> *"You don’t marry a person, you marry a family."
--- Kevin Kelly*

 > *"Modern women don’t want a husband.
 They want a lifestyle.
 If another man can upgrade them, they’re gone."
 -- pallnandi@x*